Mucus in Urine - Should You be Concerned?

 Summary

 Unusual white, thread-like structures in the urine could be due to mucus in the urine.
 Clinical diagnosis of mucus in urine requires a urinalysis test.
+A small amount of mucus in urine is normal and has no clinical significance.
 Excess mucus in urine can signify several medical conditions, and which one you have depends on your other symptoms and the overall results of your urinalysis.
-As a general rule, if excess mucus present in urine appears alongside pain when peeing, a more frequent need to pee, lower abdominal pain, or blood in your pee, you could have a UTI.
+As a general rule, if excess mucus in urine appears alongside pain when peeing, a more frequent need to pee, lower abdominal pain, or blood in your pee, you could have a UTI.
 Other medical conditions that could lead to mucus in urine include sexually transmitted diseases and kidney stones.

 References